Club Sports Wrap: Rangataua and Rangiuru women roll on

 After playing the first two rounds at Puarenga Park in Rotorua, teams travelled to Taupō at the weekend.

-Bay of Plenty Premier champions in 2017, Pikiao, have started the year in fine form with three wins from three.
-On Saturday, they beat Reporoa 36-20 in a high-scoring thriller.
+2017 Bay of Plenty Premier champions Pikiao have started the year in fine form with three wins from three.
+On Saturday they beat Reporoa 36-20 in a high scoring thriller.

 Mangakino are also unbeaten.
 After making light work of Tauranga and Pāpāmoa in the opening two rounds, they beat Pacific 24-22 on Saturday.

-Defending champions Taupō have picked up where they left off last year, also picking up their third win, 30-12, over Tauranga.
+Defending champions Taupō have picked up where they left off last year, also picking their up their third win, 30-12 over Tauranga.

 Do you know of more sport that should be featured?
 Email your ideas, draws, results and photos to david.beck@nzme.co.nz for consideration.